AliHassanAbbasi/Frictional-Retail-Sales-analysis-dashboard/README.md

-🚨 “𝐖𝐞’𝐫𝐞 𝐏𝐫𝐨𝐟𝐢𝐭𝐚𝐛𝐥𝐞 — 𝐁𝐮𝐭 𝐀𝐫𝐞 𝐖𝐞 𝐋𝐞𝐚𝐯𝐢𝐧𝐠 𝐌𝐨𝐧𝐞𝐲 𝐨𝐧 𝐭𝐡𝐞 𝐓𝐚𝐛𝐥𝐞?”
-A retail company I worked with was doing well on paper —

-📈 $9.7𝑴 𝒊𝒏 𝒔𝒂𝒍𝒆𝒔
-💰 17% 𝒑𝒓𝒐𝒇𝒊𝒕 𝒎𝒂𝒓𝒈𝒊𝒏

-Not bad at all.
-But something didn’t sit right.

-So I asked a simple question:
-“Is this good… or could it be better?

-🔍 𝗜 𝗧𝗼𝗼𝗸 𝗮 𝗗𝗲𝗲𝗽𝗲𝗿 𝗟𝗼𝗼𝗸 — 𝗮𝗻𝗱 𝗙𝗼𝘂𝗻𝗱 𝗛𝗶𝗱𝗱𝗲𝗻 𝗣𝗿𝗼𝗳𝗶𝘁 𝗟𝗲𝗮𝗸𝘀:

- 1️⃣ 𝘾𝙪𝙨𝙩𝙤𝙢𝙚𝙧 𝘿𝙚𝙥𝙚𝙣𝙙𝙚𝙣𝙘𝙮
-• 61% of sales came from large deals
-• Top 5 customers = 25% of total revenue
-➡️ High risk if even one big client drops

-2️⃣ 𝙍𝙚𝙜𝙞𝙤𝙣𝙖𝙡 𝙂𝙖𝙥𝙨
-• APAC had 51% of customers but low margins
-• NA had fewer customers, but higher profits
-➡️ Not all customers deliver equal value

-3️⃣ 𝙋𝙧𝙤𝙙𝙪𝙘𝙩 𝙄𝙢𝙗𝙖𝙡𝙖𝙣𝙘𝙚
-•Classic Cars = 39% of sales
-• Trains = only 2%
-➡️ Over-reliance on one category

-4️⃣ 𝙐𝙣𝙙𝙚𝙧𝙪𝙨𝙚𝙙 𝙒𝙚𝙚𝙠end
-• Only 8% of revenue came during weekend
-➡️ Over $1M in untapped potential

-🧠 𝐌𝐲 𝐀𝐩𝐩𝐫𝐨𝐚𝐜𝐡 𝐚𝐬 𝐚 𝐏𝐫𝐨𝐛𝐥𝐞𝐦 𝐒𝐨𝐥𝐯𝐞𝐫:

-✔️ Analyzed profitability by customer, product, and region ✔️ Identified cost-to-serve differences and margin gaps ✔️ Built a dynamic dashboard for leadership to see real profit drivers ✔️ Proposed actionable strategies:
- 📍 Reduce customer concentration risk
- 📍 Shift focus to higher-margin regions
- 📍 Diversify product focus
- 📍 Optimize weekday campaigns

-🚀 𝐓𝐡𝐞 𝐈𝐦𝐩𝐚𝐜𝐭:
-✨ Profit margin potential jumped from 18% to 22–25%
-✨ Leadership gained clarity on what was truly driving profit ✨ Decisions became faster, sharper, and backed by real insights.

-• 𝘎𝘰𝘰𝘥 𝘯𝘶𝘮𝘣𝘦𝘳𝘴 𝘥𝘰𝘯’𝘵 𝘢𝘭𝘸𝘢𝘺𝘴 𝘮𝘦𝘢𝘯 𝘰𝘱𝘵𝘪𝘮𝘪𝘻𝘦𝘥 𝘱𝘦𝘳𝘧𝘰𝘳𝘮𝘢𝘯𝘤𝘦.
-𝘐 𝘩𝘦𝘭𝘱 𝘣𝘶𝘴𝘪𝘯𝘦𝘴𝘴𝘦𝘴 𝘨𝘰 𝘣𝘦𝘺𝘰𝘯𝘥 𝘴𝘶𝘳𝘧𝘢𝘤𝘦-𝘭𝘦𝘷𝘦𝘭 𝘮𝘦𝘵𝘳𝘪𝘤𝘴 𝘵𝘰 𝘶𝘯𝘤𝘰𝘷𝘦𝘳 𝘳𝘦𝘢𝘭 𝘰𝘱𝘱𝘰𝘳𝘵𝘶𝘯𝘪𝘵𝘪𝘦𝘴 𝘶𝘴𝘪𝘯𝘨 𝘥𝘢𝘵𝘢.
+# Profitability Optimization & Hidden Revenue Analysis
+### Retail Analytics Case Study

+---

+## 📌 Project Overview
+This project focuses on uncovering hidden profit leaks within a retail business that appeared financially strong on the surface.
+Despite healthy topline performance, deeper analysis revealed structural risks and missed revenue opportunities.

+The objective was to move beyond surface-level KPIs and identify **where profit was truly generated — and where it was quietly leaking**.

+---

+## 📊 Business Snapshot
+- **Total Sales:** $9.7M
+- **Reported Profit Margin:** 17%

+While these numbers indicated stability, they raised an important question:

+> *Are we optimized — or leaving money on the table?*

+---

+## ⚠️ Key Business Challenges Identified

+### 1️⃣ Customer Concentration Risk
+- **61% of revenue** came from large deals
+- **Top 5 customers contributed 25% of total sales**

+Heavy dependence on a small customer base exposed the business to high revenue risk.

+---

+### 2️⃣ Regional Profitability Gaps
+- **APAC:** 51% of customers but relatively low profit margins
+- **North America:** Fewer customers with significantly higher profitability

+Customer volume did not directly translate into profit contribution.

+---

+### 3️⃣ Product Portfolio Imbalance
+- **Classic Cars** accounted for **39% of total sales**
+- **Trains** contributed only **2%**

+Over-reliance on a single product category increased business risk and limited growth diversity.

+---

+### 4️⃣ Underutilized Weekend Revenue
+- Only **8% of revenue** was generated during weekends

+This highlighted **over $1M in untapped revenue potential**.

+---

+## 🧠 Analytical Approach

+To address these issues, I applied a structured, business-driven analytics approach:

+- Profitability analysis by **customer, product, region, and time**
+- Identification of **cost-to-serve differences** and margin gaps
+- Development of an **interactive Power BI dashboard** for leadership visibility
+- Translation of insights into **clear, actionable strategies**

+---

+## 🎯 Strategic Recommendations
+- Reduce dependency on high-risk customer concentration
+- Shift focus toward higher-margin regions
+- Diversify the product mix to balance revenue streams
+- Optimize marketing and sales efforts to unlock weekend demand

+---

+## 🚀 Business Impact
+- **Profit margin potential increased from ~18% to 22–25%**
+- Leadership gained clarity on true profit drivers
+- Faster, data-backed decision-mak